 For pdf’s, use the following email address: firstname.lastname@example.org

 For the two (2) letters of recommendation, use the Download Recommendation Form.
-The recommenders should send the statement directly to the program coordinator.
+The recommenders should send the statement directly to the admissions committee chair.
 At least one letter should be from your current or previous direct supervisor.
 Academic references are acceptable for applicants who have been out of school less than five years.

 4. Complete a phone interview.